Ram-srini/trusted-compute-framework/client_sdk/TestingContracts.md

-# Solidity Connector Test Process
+# Avalon client Test Process with Blockchain

 1. You have two choices for building TCF: Docker-based build (recommended) or standalone build.